StrawHatHacker/Shiro-The-Discord-Bot/README.md

 * **\>8ball \<text\>**
   > Emulates the 8ball game
 * **\>team \<text\> \<text\> \<text\>....**
-  > Returns an embed seperating the arguments randomly into 2 teams
+  > Seperates the argurments into 2 teams
 * **\>ship \<args1\> | [args2]**
   > Returns how compatible 2 people are with each other (99% of ships have sailed).
 Results change every month.
 * **\>fight \<member mention\>**